Apple Watch Series 5 full review

 It's an impressive feat for sure, accomplished through the use of a low-temperature polysilicone and oxide display, ultra-low-power display driver, efficient power management integrated circuit, and new ambient light sensor.
 But the fact that Apple was able to add an impressive always-on display without impacting expected battery life underscores how frustrating the Apple Watch's battery is.

 While it charges quickly - I averaged about 70 percent in an hour - it also requires an annoying level of attention.
 If I go away for a weekend, I need to take the bulky puck charger with me.
 And even throughout a normal day, it was always on my mind, unlike the Fitbit Versa 2, which can last for days.

 But nowhere is the Apple Watch's battery life more aggravating than while sleeping.
-Apple doesn't offer native sleep tracking on the Apple Watch, a feature I assume is coming with Series 6.
+Apple didn't offer native sleep tracking on the Apple Watch at the time of its launch/this review, it's since become part of watchOS 7 on the newer Series 6.
 Much like the always-on display, Apple isn't going to deliver half-baked sleep tracking, nor is it going to help third-party developers deliver a good experience.

 The Apple Watch Series 5 (bottom) is slightly thinner than the Series 3 but has the same battery life.

 I used Sleep++, and it did an okay job, but it's nowhere near as accurate or comprehensive as Fitbit's Sleep Stages.
 The watch quit twice during my sleep because I didn't check the battery level.
 And when I forgot to turn on Do Not Disturb and Theatre Mode, the watch woke me up in the middle of the night.

 So you're able to use the Series 5 Apple Watch to track your sleep, but if that's your main reason for buying it, you might want to look at the Versa 2 or wait for the Series 6 instead.

 Have App Store, will travel